shcrela/frejus21/README.md

 ## Option 2

-You don't want to install anything *AND* you have a Renater account (any university, CNRS, INRAE, etc.)
+If you have a Renater account (any university, CNRS, INRAE, etc.)

 1. Go to https://jupyterhub.ijclab.in2p3.fr/
 2. Start your server